KTH-Library/ktheme/README.md

 ## Usage

-A helper function is availble for system-wide install of fonts on Linux
+A helper function is available for system-wide install of fonts on Linux
 OSes:

 ``` r